 Social and labour law means the national laws relevant to the field of employment and occupational pension schemes.
 Whether another EU state's social and labour law applies to a member will depend on the precise terms of the employment relationship between the sponsoring employer and that particular employee.

 The statutory funding objective of a scheme which has entered the Part 3 funding regime under the Pensions Act 2004 is that it must have sufficient and appropriate assets to cover the technical provisions.
-The statutory funding objective of a scheme which remains subject to transitional provisions is its MFR.

 A scheme's technical provisions mean the amount required, on an actuarial basis, to make provision for the scheme's liabilities.